 What You Can Do About It

 Spread the word.
 Educate your family members and friends about the Cameroon crisis in Africa and in U.S. immigration jails.
 Tune in to this webinar from the Young Center and this press conference featuring Cameroonian leaders and family members of people detained in the United States.
 Follow Cameroon American Council on Facebook and Twitter, and share their posts.
+This toolkit includes sample social media content.

 Donate to #FreeThemAll.
 Cameroon American Council assists detainees and their family members across the United States, and is entirely grassroots-funded.
 Donate to support their work here, and help fund commissary accounts for detained Black immigrants here.